-The new series follows a grown-up Dick Grayson working as a Detective in Detroit, having left his nights with the Caped Crusader long in the past due to having fundamental differences with Batman’s methods and approach to crimefighting before forming the superhero team known as the Titans.
+The new series follows a grown-up Dick Grayson working as a Detective in Detroit, having left his nights with Batman long in the past due to having fundamental differences with the Caped Crusader's methods and approach to crimefighting before forming the superhero team known as the Titans.
 You can read the full synopsis below along with the promo.
 Click next to view the rest of the images from the next episode in the gallery.

 When The Messenger (recurring guest star REED BIRNEY) reveals that Rachel’s birth mother is alive and being held captive by The Organization in a mysterious psychiatric facility, Rachel is determined to rescue her.
 But once inside, the Titans are faced with their deepest vulnerabilities and fears.

 The series continues this week with “Jason Todd” and you can read the official synopsis below!

 Before Dick can reunite with The Titans, he reluctantly teams with Jason Todd (recurring guest star CURRAN WALTERS), the new Robin, to catch a serial killer targeting performers from Dick’s surrogate circus family from when he was a member of the Flying Graysons.
 But Jason’s perspective on Bruce Wayne forces Dick to reexamine the truth behind their falling out.